How to Make Your Officers Look Like Gods: what happens when you bring Gothic symbolic density to naval fiction

 Naval fiction has given us competence.
 I want to give you apotheosis.

-Patrick O’Brian and C.S.
-Forester wrote grounded historical naval fiction masterfully—tactics, seamanship, the strain of command rendered with precision and authenticity.
 They gave us captains as skilled professionals navigating real historical conflicts.
 Watch any adaptation of Hornblower and you’ll see the same approach: competent men doing difficult jobs with skill and courage.
+We love a good competence porn.

-The Problem: Competence Treated as Mundane
+Competence Treated as Mundane

 Naval fiction is afraid to go Gothic.
 I’m not.

-Showing the Work: Competence as Religious Experience
+Competence as Religious Experience

 He looked like a man the sea had claimed.